wilfreddenton/unsafe-perform.io/posts/2022-02-21-should-bitfinex-get-the-coins.md

 Buyers of these tokens are betting that the DOJ will give the coins to Bitfinex enabling them to redeem outstanding RRTs and buy up large amounts of LEOs.
 But will the DOJ give them the coins?
 Why should they?
 Afterall, they belonged to the users not the exchange.
 Those 120,000 coins worth $70 million in 2016 are now worth almost $5 billion. iFinex snapshotted their users so why shouldn't they receive the same treatment?
 If the DOJ is really serious about not allowing "cryptocurrency to be a safe haven for money laundering or a zone of lawlessness within our financial system"[^DOJ-press-release] then they will not give billions of dollars in assets to a company that does not perform KYC/AML processes on all its users, has sold 3 different unregulated debt instruments to bail themselves out, and prints digital Dollars that make money laundering considerably easier[^bb-tether].

-While I won't go so far as to say that iFinex has operated with malicious intent, for a space that prides itself in transparency and openness, iFinex is far too shady to remain at its core.
+While I won't go so far as to say that iFinex has operated with malicious intent, it is far too shady to remain at the core of a space that prides itself in transparency and openness.
 Ideally, coins are returned directly to the individuals impacted by the hack.
 Unfortunately, because many of them were not required by Bitfinex to go through identity verification processes, determining who they are may be impossible.
 Besides the non-US citizens who are still holding RRTs, giving the coins to iFinex only helps LEO speculators and iFinex themselves.
 A more productive use of the recovered assets would be to enable further investigations into bad actors and fraudulant activity in the cryptocurrency space.

 [^DOJ-press-release]: [Two Arrested for Alleged Conspiracy to Launder $4.5 Billion in Stolen Cryptocurrency](https://www.justice.gov/opa/pr/two-arrested-alleged-conspiracy-launder-45-billion-stolen-cryptocurrency)